PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

   * --logging-level=DEBUG - enables debug logs for test methods
   * --debug=tests - enables debug logging for setUp/tearDown phase of tests in tests.* packages

-Note that - unlike unit tests - the system tests should not be run using `./run_unit_test.bash`, because they cannot have `AIRFLOW__CORE__UNIT_TEST_MODE` variable set to True and `./run_unit_test.bash` sets the variable.
+Unlike unit tests - the system tests should not be run using `./run_unit_test.bash`, because they cannot have `AIRFLOW__CORE__UNIT_TEST_MODE` variable set to True and `./run_unit_test.bash` sets the variable.

 The logs, airflow sqlite databases and other artifacts are created in /airflow/ directory.

-Note that there are some tests that might require long time setup of costly resources and they might need additional setup as described in [System test cases with costly setup phase](#System-test-cases-with-costly-setup-phase)
+Again - there are some tests that might require long time setup of costly resources and they might need additional setup as described in [System test cases with costly setup phase](#System-test-cases-with-costly-setup-phase) Those tests will warn you if the setup is not done before they are run.

 ## Testing single tasks of DAGs in container environment

-This is the fastest and most developer-friendly way of testing your operator while you are developing it.
-In case special tearDown/setUp is needed - you can run the setUp/tearDown manually using helpers as described in the following chapter.
+This is the fastest and most developer-friendly way of iterating on your operator while you are developing it.
+Some of the system tests require special setUp - you can run the setUp manually using helpers as described in the following chapter.

-You can run separate tasks for each dag via:
+After the setup is done, you can run separate tasks for each dag via:

 ```
 airflow test <DAG_ID> <TASK_ID> <DATE>